How To: Develop C++ or C# application with Visual Studio 2008

 For developing applications, you can use Visual Studio 2008 instead of Visual Studio 2005 Service Pack 1.

 Depending on the version of the operation system on the HiCO.xxx device you have to consider some issues which are described below.

-There are no known considerations for devices with Windows CE 5.0 as operating system.
+There are no known considerations for devices with Windows CE 5.0 as the operating system.
 You can develop and debug applications as you

 can do with Visual Studio 2005.

-If you want to develop and debug applications for device you have to consider some aspects during installation of the corresponding Software
+If you want to develop and debug applications for the device you have to consider some aspects during installation of the corresponding Software

 Development Kit and attempt to connect to the device.